openshift-pipelines/pipelines-as-code/docs/content/docs/install/gitlab.md

 Follow the pipelines-as-code [installation](/docs/install/installation) according to your kubernetes cluster.

-## Create GitHub Personal Access Token
+## Create GitLab Personal Access Token

 * You will have to generate a personal token as the manager of the Org or the Project, follow the steps here :